 If you enjoy sightseeing, then a San Jose, Costa Rica city tour is a great option for you.
-Walking tours are a great way to get to know the city and get a feel for the local life.
-Even though San Jose isn’t the nicest city, there are some fascinating architecture, museums and interesting attractions.
-There are actually some very interesting facts and history about San Jose to learn!
+Even though San Jose may not be the most fascinating capital city, there are some very nice architecture, museums and cultural attractions.

-For those who are interested in sightseeing, you can read about a San Jose city tour we did with Expediciones Tropicales.
-We visited a couple of museums, walked through downtown and learned about the history and culture of this important city.
-For a full day of Costa Rican culture, we highly recommend to do the San Jose City Tour in the afternoon and the Ram Luna dinner show at night.
+For those who are interested in city sightseeing, read about a San Jose city tour we did.
+We visited a couple of museums, walked through downtown, visited some cultural sights and learned about the history and culture.
+Interested?
+Click here to get your San Jose day tours discount!

 San Jose, Costa Rica City Tour